India was elected to the UN Economic and Social Council for the 2022-24 term | ExBulletin

 The UN Charter established ECOSOC in 1945 as one of the six major organs of the United Nations.

-ECOSOCs 54 members are elected for three-year terms by the General Assembly.
+The 54 members of ECOSOC are elected for three-year terms by the General Assembly.
 The seats in the Council are divided on the basis of geographical representation with 14 allocated for African countries, 11 for Asian countries, six for Eastern European countries, 10 for Latin American and Caribbean countries and 13 for Western European countries and other countries, according to the site. of the ECOSOC website.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online